-“Ugh, it's nasty out there”, I spluttered as I returned from Bunnpris on Friday night.
+“Ugh, it's nasty out there”, I spluttered as I returned from Bunnpris, a Norwegian supermarket chain, last Friday night.
 I'd been to grab some groceries for the weekend as the weather forecast looked bleak.
 Dark clouds, wind, rain, and a flood warning across central Norway.
 Lovely!

 It got me thinking though, Norwegian weather is fairly predictable.
 True, we never know exactly how much snow we're going to get, or how cold it's going to be, but the seasons seem to be pretty consistent.
 That's why for the third year in a row, we'll be disappearing off to Tenerife in November.

 That's the worst month, at least here in Trondheim.
 But today's grim weather marks the start of the build up to my least favourite time of year.
 Those of us lucky enough to live in one of the most beautiful countries in the world experience not four, but five distinct seasons.

 The leaves on the trees turn a beautiful golden colour, fall and disappear, sometimes within days.
 I've taken some of my favourite pictures at this time of year.
 But what really marks autumn is the rapidly shortening days, especially noticeable in the evenings.

 The acceleration from the almost endless days of summer to the long dark days of winter is faster than anywhere I've lived before.
 Combine this with September and October being the wettest months of the year across much of Norway (Trondheim is no exception) and it can be a grim time to live through.

 It's as much in your head as anything though, because the disappearing light and rainstorms just remind you that a long winter is on its way.
 It's right now that most Norwegians start planning their winter holidays and we are no exception.
 Our now regular November week in the Canary Islands has been booked!